Search This Blog

 Consultez la version française

-The major import regions are Asia, Africa and North America.
+The primary import regions were Asia, Africa and South America.
 The major export regions are again Asia, followed by North America and Africa.

 About Brussels Airport